-Raphaele Shirley is a French-American multi-media artist.
-She lives and works in New York City.
-She studied fine arts at the Beaux Arts of Aix-en-Provence, France and then moved to NYC in 1993.
-Her practice ranges from light art, sound, public art, social interventions, collaborative works and performance.
+Raphaele Shirley is a multi-media artist born in Wisconsin, U.S.A.
+She lives and works in New York State.
+Since 1993 she’s been dedicated to creative placemaking and community engagement, working at the intersection of art & technology.
+Her practice ranges from sculpture, light art, public art, collaborative works and performance.

 Shirley’s solo exhibitions include: 12.6 Lyrae The Chimney, New York (2017) 0910 Light Shots, Chelsea Art Museum, New York (2010); Arctic Lights, Dorfman Projects, New York (2010); Jewels of Kvinesdal, Kvinesdal, Norway (2009); Sunken City, Marc de Puechredon Gallery, Basel, Switzerland (2008); Sunken City Episode II, Emily Harvey Foundation, New York, NY (2008).